HUME: Measuring the Human-Model Performance Gap in Text Embedding Tasks: Methodology

 Our selection criteria ensures comprehensive coverage across multiple dimensions: (1) \textbf{linguistic diversity}: including both high-resource languages (English, Arabic, Russian) and lower-resource languages (Norwegian Bokmål, Danish) \footnote{With 0 being "The Left-Behinds" and 5 being "The Winners", we cover eng: 5, ara: 5, rus: 4, dan: 3, nob: 1 according to the 0-5 scale by \citep{joshi2021statefatelinguisticdiversity}.} to test cross-lingual generalization, (2) \textbf{domain variety}: spanning news, social media, encyclopedic content, scientific literature, and forum discussions to capture real-world application diversity, (3) \textbf{construction methods}: including both curated human annotations and synthetic dataset creation to understand how dataset origin affects human-model alignment, (4) \textbf{task relevance}: using tasks from established benchmarks widely adopted in the embedding evaluation community, and (5) \textbf{task complexity variation}: ranging from binary classification to fine-grained similarity judgments.
 This systematic selection ensures our findings generalize across the diverse landscape of embedding applications while maintaining direct relevance to existing evaluation frameworks.

-Each task category uses a primary evaluation metric to enable consistent human–model comparisons. \autoref{tab:datasets} summarizes the datasets, their domains, and the primary metrics applied.
+Each task category uses a primary evaluation metric to enable consistent human–model comparisons.
+We summarize the datasets, their domains, and the primary metrics applied in \autoref{app:dataset_specs}.
 Detailed task examples are provided in \autoref{app:task_examples}.

+\paragraph{Retrieval Proxy via Reranking} We use Reranking as a human-evaluable proxy for Information Retrieval.
+Direct human evaluation of large-scale retrieval is methodologically infeasible—requiring annotators to evaluate thousands of candidate documents per query.
+Reranking preserves the core semantic challenge of discriminating query-candidate relevance while remaining tractable: humans evaluate only the top-k candidates, establishing a baseline conceptually equivalent to embedding-space behavior and ensuring human-model comparability.